 --initialis also required when upgrading any release prior to NDB 7.6.4 to any NDB 8.0 release.

-Direct downgrades of clusters running more than 48 data nodes, or with data nodes using node IDs greater than 48, to NDB versions 8.0.17 and earlier from NDB 8.0.18 or later are not supported.
+Direct downgrades of clusters running more than 48 data nodes, or with data nodes using node IDs greater than 48, to earlier NDB Cluster releases from NDB 8.0 are not supported.
 It is necessary in such cases to reduce the number of data nodes, change the configurations for all data nodes such that they use node IDs less than or equal to 48, or both, as required not to exceed the old maximums.

 If you are downgrading from NDB 8.0 to NDB 7.5 or NDB 7.4, you must set an explicit value for